blockchainsllc/in3-docs/docs/api-java.md

    public static void main(String[] args) {
        String blockNumber = args[0];

-       // create incubed
+       // create Incubed
        IN3 in3 = new IN3();

        // configure
-       in3.setChainId(0x1);  // set it to mainnet (which is also dthe default)
+       in3.setChainId(0x1);  // set it to mainnet (which is also the default)

        // execute the request
        String jsonResult = in3.sendRPC("eth_getBlockByNumber",new Object[]{ blockNumber ,true});